 We left Bangkok first thing in the morning and arrived in Chiang Mai at 11AM.
 There are many airlines that fly within Thailand and most of them have ridiculously low fares – for each of our internal flights we paid about $30 per person per flight.
 We flew exclusively on Thai Airways or Thai Smile which are part of United’s Star Alliance so we could accumulate miles.
 Whenever we travel to foreign countries I always do a lot of research on foreign airlines to make sure they meet my safety standards – not all of the regional airlines did.

 The Dhara Dhevi in Chiang Mai was absolutely the most over-the-top hotel we have ever stayed at.
 We stayed in a 2-bedroom villa with 2 living rooms, a kitchen, 4 bathrooms, 3 outdoor showers, a private pool and hot tub, patios, decks and a grass area overlooking rice paddies.
 It was completely fabulous, but what blew us away were the hotel grounds.
 Set on 55-acres, we felt like we were living in an ancient Thai village with winding paths, ancient buildings & temples, fountains, rice paddies – and it felt like we pretty much had them all to ourselves.
-We picked up complementary bikes at the fitness center and used them all week to get around the property.
+We picked up complimentary bikes at the fitness center and used them all week to get around the property.
 We occasionally ran into people at the main pool and there were usually a few other occupied tables at breakfast, but that was about it.

 What We Did

 The food in Thailand isn’t just delicious, it’s also beautiful!
-We signed up for a fruit carving class with Boom who runs a travel agency, but does fruit carving classes on the side.
+We signed up for a fruit carving class with Boom who runs a travel agency but does fruit carving classes on the side.
 Some of the hotels we stayed at ran similar classes, but we really enjoyed the class with Boom.
 She was such a patient teacher, showing us how to make increasingly difficult cuts with each new fruit or vegetable we tried.
 The grand finale was a whole watermelon carved into a flower – and we all pulled it off!
 In the end, Boom helped us to arrange all of our carvings into a big display which we were all incredibly proud of!
 Not bad for a couple of hours of work.

 Elephant Nature Park